Last Updated on August 30, 2023 by Christine Kaaloa

 PAWSitive Impact Promise

-For each guest, I will donate $2.00 a day to a local street animal rescue organization in Pakistan.
-They rescue street dogs and animals from sickness, injury, hit and run cases and educating the public.
-In Pakistan, dogs -strays or domestic- can be seen as cruel sport to kill or maim. $2.00 a day isn’t much but with enough travelers and days, it adds up and it makes a difference to rescue organizations!
-Guests will get to vote on the organization their support will go to.
+If we meet our guest minimum of eight people, we will donate $2.00 a day – for each guest- to a local street animal rescue organization in Pakistan, ACF animal rescue.
+They rescue street dogs, donkeys and animals from sickness, injury, hit-n-run, mistreatment and cruelty cases while educating the public.
+In Pakistan, animals -strays or domestic- can be seen as cruel sport to kill or maim. $2.00 a day isn’t much but with enough travelers and days, it adds up and it makes a difference to rescue organizations!

 Adventure Style & Pace: